undp/carbon-registry/README.md

 ## External Connectivity

 ### ITMO Platform
-With the integration of the ITMO Platform with the Carbon Registry, the following tasks take place:

 1. Carbon Registry make a daily to the retrieve ITMO platform programmes.
 2. Programmes create in the Carbon Registry when programmes are authorized in the ITMO Platform
 3. The Carbon Registry update when the programmes are Issued with credits in the ITMO Platform